 Want to know when we publish new blog posts like this?
 Enter your email and we’ll make sure you’re the first to receive them.

 Write Your Script Like it’s Going to be Spoken Aloud, Not as if You’re Reading it

-A mistake that is often made when writing scripts for all mediums is not writing the prose for it to be spoken.
-A script should sound natural when read aloud.
-It is often a mistake to write too formally, as it results in a stiff sounding read through.
+A mistake that is often made when writing scripts for all mediums are not writing the prose for it to be spoken.
+A script should sound natural when reading aloud.
+It is often a mistake to write too formally, as it results in a stiff-sounding read through.
 Always write with the thought of speaking naturally and with a good flow in mind.